cppshizoidS/C-Cpp/README.md

 OpenGL contains the OpenGl projects

-SFML contains a tetris game and minesweaper using SFML library
+SFML contains a tetris game and minesweaper using SFML library also contain an Game Engine

 Figures contain a code of my program for drawing a figures in C++(Qt)